Universal takes charge on Philippine payout at heart of FBI probe

-TOKYO Japan's Universal Entertainment Corp 6425.OS booked a charge on Monday against a $25 million (16.4 million pounds) payment at the centre of a FBI investigation into possible bribery in the Philippines, saying there was no reason for the payment to have been made.
+TOKYO May 20 Japan's Universal Entertainment Corp booked a charge on Monday against a $25 million payment at the centre of a FBI investigation into possible bribery in the Philippines, saying there was no reason for the payment to have been made.

 Universal had previously booked the $25 million as a payment to Rodolfo Soriano, a consultant with ties to the former head of the Philippine gaming regulator, to secure land development rights for its $2-billion casino project on Manila Bay.